Where the Water Goes

 - Tests showing the presence of bacteria in the well water

-If it is time to make a repair or replace your existing septic system with a new system, the Installers List (PDF) has a list of septic system installers that work in our county frequently.
+If it is time to make a repair or replace your existing septic system with a new system, the Septic System Installers (PDF) has a list of septic system installers that work in our county frequently.
 Keep in mind, a septic system permit will need to be issued from the Health Department before construction can begin on any septic system.
-An Application for a Septic System Permit (PDF) is available that will help get you started.
+To submit an application for a Private On-Site Sewage System Permit you must create an account here.
+Once you've created an account please create your Private On-Site Sewage System Permit here.
 If you have questions regarding a failing septic system or a repair, contact our office at 765-423-9221, ext.
 2.

 What you Need to Know About Buying a House With a Septic System

 Septic systems work great when they are properly sized, constructed, and maintained.
 The problem arises when any one of these items doesn't occur.
 If you are interested in purchasing a home with a septic system, make the effort to be a smart consumer so that you don't purchase a home with a failing septic system.
 Buyers can help protect themselves by having the septic system inspected by a qualified home inspector or an official with the county health department.
 An Application for an Existing Septic Inspection is available from the Tippecanoe County Health Department.
 Also keep these items in mind when looking at purchasing a home:

 - Obtain available records from the county health department of an inspection of the septic system.

 - Talk with neighbors and/or a county health inspector to learn whether habitual problems with their septic systems have occurred in the area.

 - Check for visible signs of discharge from the system (including running wastewater, blackened soil or unusually green grass) or any sign of a sewer smell in the area of the system.